 As a reference point, the industry average business:economy price ratio is around 3.6x.
 Any ratio below 2.5/2/1.5 would be seen as a good/very good/excellent relative value for purchasing a business class ticket.

-In some exceptional cases the ratio can be close to 1 if economy class is relatively full.
-As an example, here is the pricing for an Air Europa flight from Madrid to Amsterdam.
+In some exceptional cases the ratio can be close to 1 or even under 1 if economy class is relatively fully booked.
+As an example, here is the pricing for an Air Europa flight from Amsterdam to Madrid.

 * perhaps one of the only regular lie flat intra-Europe business class services from a European carrier.